oppia/oppia/.github/README.md

 The Oppia project is built by the community for the community.
 We welcome contributions from everyone, especially new contributors.

-You can help with Oppia's development in many ways, including art, coding, design and documentation.
+You can help with Oppia's development in many ways, including [coding](https://github.com/oppia/oppia-android/wiki#instructions-for-making-a-code-change), [instructional design & storytelling](https://github.com/oppia/oppia/wiki/Teaching-with-Oppia), [UX research](https://github.com/oppia/oppia/wiki/Conducting-research-with-students), [creating voiceovers](https://github.com/oppia/oppia/wiki/Instructions-for-voice-artists), [design & art](https://github.com/oppia/oppia/wiki/Contributing-to-Oppia%27s-design), and documentation.

   * **Developers**: please see [this wiki page](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up) for instructions on how to set things up and commit changes.
   * **All other contributors**: please see our [general contributor guidelines](https://github.com/oppia/oppia/wiki).